Philippines Manny Pacquiao To Run For President In 2022 - UrduPoint

 "A key watchpoint will be whether most of the anti-Duterte camp falls in behind Pacquiao or whether it splits with multiple different presidential candidates," Mumford said.

 "The former would complicate Duterte's succession plans by making victory for the eventual Duterte-backed candidate less assured."
-Pacquiao, a devout evangelical Christian, was a high-profile backer of Duterte and his controversial drug war.
+Pacquiao, a devout evangelical Christian, was a high-profile backer of Duterte and his controversial anti-narcotics campaign.

-International Criminal Court judges last week authorised a full-blown investigation into the alleged unlawful killing of possibly tens of thousands of people.
+International Criminal Court judges last week authorised a full-blown investigation into that policy, over the alleged unlawful killing of possibly tens of thousands of people.

 Pacquiao told AFP in a recent interview that he would continue the crackdown, but in a "proper way" that does not abuse "the rights of individuals".